Welcome to the Premier Website for Professional Business Analysis

 Example: Depreciable Cost Decreases Over Time

-Exhibit 2 shows how available depreciable cost decreases over time, leaving only the residual value at the end of depreciation life.
+Exhibit 2 shows how the remaining Depreciable Cost decreases over time, leaving only the Residual Value at the end of Depreciation Life.
 Note that only the depreciable cost component contributes to depreciation expense each year.

 • Yearly depreciation expenses.